Are cordless phones safer than mobile phones?

 Keywords: cordless phone, mobile phone, microwave, radiation, EMF, DECT, ECO, ECO Plus, safety, health

 Cordless phones and mobile phones radiate microwaves.
-They do it during a call and sometimes also when the phone is not actually used.
+They do it during a call and some models also do when the phone is not actually used.

 In 2011 the World Health Organization declared microwaves a Group 2B “possible carcinogen.”
-This means there was good evidence — but no proof yet — that microwaves can cause cancer.
+This means there was good evidence — but no proof yet — that microwaves can cause cancer (IARC, 2013).
+Prominent scientists have since called for an upgrade of that classification (Carlberg, 2017).

 What is a cordless phone?